d00d/fallbrookresearch.com/_posts/2019-05-29-dreaming-deeply-with-neural-networks.md

 ![input0.jpeg]({{site.baseurl}}/assets/img/blog-cnn/input6a.jpeg)
 ![input0.jpeg]({{site.baseurl}}/assets/img/blog-cnn/input16xxx.jpeg)

-So here’s one surprise: neural networks that were trained to discriminate between different kinds of images have quite a bit of the information needed to generate images too.
-Check out some more examples across different classes:

-Why is this important?
-Well, we train networks by simply showing them many examples of what we want them to learn, hoping they extract the essence of the matter at hand (e.g., a fork needs a handle and 2-4 tines), and learn to ignore what doesn’t matter (a fork can be any shape, size, color or orientation).
-But how do you check that the network has correctly learned the right features?
-It can help to visualize the network’s representation of a fork.

-Indeed, in some cases, this reveals that the neural net isn’t quite looking for the thing we thought it was.
-For example, here’s what one neural net we designed thought dumbbells looked like:

-There are dumbbells in there alright, but it seems no picture of a dumbbell is complete without a muscular weightlifter there to lift them.
-In this case, the network failed to completely distill the essence of a dumbbell.
-Maybe it’s never been shown a dumbbell without an arm holding it.
-Visualization can help us correct these kinds of training mishaps.

-Instead of exactly prescribing which feature we want the network to amplify, we can also let the network make that decision.
-In this case we simply feed the network an arbitrary image or photo and let the network analyze the picture.
-We then pick a layer and ask the network to enhance whatever it detected.
-Each layer of the network deals with features at a different level of abstraction, so the complexity of features we generate depends on which layer we choose to enhance.
-For example, lower layers tend to produce strokes or simple ornament-like patterns, because those layers are sensitive to basic features such as edges and their orientations.

-Left: Original photo by Zachi Evenor.
-Right: processed by Günther Noack, Software Engineer

-Left: Original painting by Georges Seurat.
-Right: processed images by Matthew McNaughton, Software Engineer If we choose higher-level layers, which identify more sophisticated features in images, complex features or even whole objects tend to emerge.
+If we choose higher-level layers, which identify more sophisticated features in images, complex features or even whole objects tend to emerge.
 Again, we just start with an existing image and give it to our neural net.
 We ask the network: “Whatever you see there, I want more of it!”
 This creates a feedback loop: if a cloud looks a little bit like a bird, the network will make it look more like a bird.
 This in turn will make the network recognize the bird even more strongly on the next pass and so forth, until a highly detailed bird appears, seemingly out of nowhere.

 The results are intriguing—even a relatively simple neural network can be used to over-interpret an image, just like as children we enjoyed watching clouds and interpreting the random shapes.
 This network was trained mostly on images of animals, so naturally it tends to interpret shapes as animals.
 But because the data is stored at such a high abstraction, the results are an interesting remix of these learned features.